knulli-cfw/knulli.org/docs/play/add-games/accessing-sd-card.md

 Depending on the formatting of your *SHARE* partition (or your second SD card), your options for direct access to the SD card are very different.
 This section will give you an overview about the possible options.

 If you are unhappy with your current formatting, you can always use the built-in KNULLI formatter to change the formatting of your data storage.
 Please be aware that **all contents of your data storage are lost** if you decide to format.
-You canl earn more about formatting in the [Formatting section](../formatting).
+You can learn more about formatting in the [Formatting section](../formatting).

 ## Accessing an exFAT-formatted SD Card